miroslavpejic85/mirotalk-docs/docs/index.md

 ---

+## License

+Choose a license other than `AGPLv3` to support ongoing development and adapt MiroTalk to your unique needs. 🌐 [Check our licensing option](./license/licensing-options.md)

+---

 ## Join for Questions & Support

 To engage in `questions`, `discussions`, or seek `assistance and support`, we invite you to join us on our [Discord server](https://discord.gg/rgGYfeYW3N).